 This isn’t some nostalgia for the good old days of business.
 It’s simply a recognition of the way value is created in our modern, networked economy.
 The days of a vertically integrated, hermetically sealed General Motors are long gone.
 Economic value is increasingly co-created with customers, with suppliers, with distributors, and even with communities.
 The future of business is radically connected, and it operates in a world of transparency where it’s harder and harder to run away from our bad decisions.

 Balancing people, mission and money is hard work.
 Right now, businesses that really know how to do this are the exception, not the rule.
-We tend to associate them with the fringe and write them off as economically unviable because the business press doesn’t spend much time focusing on these firms.
+We tend to associate them with the fringe and write them off as not economically viable because the business press doesn’t spend much time focusing on these firms.
 Investors can’t buy REI stock, so why report on the company in financial news?

 The reality, however, is that there are a growing number of firms pioneering this new way of doing business.
 What’s more, technology will play a critical role in enabling precisely the kinds of stakeholder partnerships and impact evaluation that are so critical to the people-centered, mission-driven approach to business.